-Tie a stretchy band around your patient's upper arm.
+Tie a stretchy band aroundyour patient's upper arm.

-Let's Play: Blood Test
+Let's play: Blood Test

-Using the straw, put the end of the straw on the inside of your patient's elbow.
-(The real needle won't be this long!
+6. Using the straw, put the end of the straw on the inside of your patient's elbow.

-Now, pretend that the blood sample is in the straw.
-Put the straw in the envelope and pretend you are sending it to a laboratory where scientists can look at the blood closely.
+The blood sample is in the straw.
+Put the straw in the envelope and pretend you are sending it away for testing.

-Take the band of your patient's arm and put a plaster on the inside of the patient's elbow (where you put the straw).
+8. Take off the band from your patient's arm.
+The last step is to put a plaster on the patient.